altunixon/wips/lns/altina_ln/ASP-52-.md

 “I feel that Clarisse will be able to understand that.”

-To instantly realise that Regis was talking about politics, they need to have some understanding of politics itself.
+To instantly realise that Regis was talking about politics, they need to have some understanding of politics itself.<br/>

-After he finished eating the bread, Regis took a piece of meat.
+After he finished eating the bread, Regis took a piece of meat.<br/>

-Although it was a little salty, the meat was still delicious.
+Although it was a little salty, the meat was still delicious.<br/>

 “Now that you mention, Clarisse, have you been working as a maid in the palace all the while?”